G-companions on algebraic stacks and applications to canonical $\ell$-adic local systems on Shimura stacks: Application

-Hironaka's idea on making the nagata's compactification good is to use successive blow-up to resolve the singularities, \cite[theorem 3.27]{reso_of_sing}.
+Hironaka's idea on making the Nagata's compactification good is to use successive blow-ups to resolve the singularities, \cite[theorem 4.27]{reso_of_sing}.
 In the equivariant setting, denote by $\overline{X}$ the $H$-equivariant compactification of $X$.
 Then by successive blow-ups, I may assume that $\overline{X}$ is a good compactification of $X$.
 By \cite[proposition 3.9.1,theorem 3.36]{reso_of_sing}, group action on $X$ can be extended to its good compactification $\overline{X}$.

 In order to define good compactification for DM stacks of the form, we make the following definition first. \begin{definition} Let $S$ be a regular integral Noetherian scheme and let $\mathcal{Y}$ be a DM stack over $S$.
-A relatively normal crossings divisor (NCD) in $\mathcal{Y}$ is a closed substack $\mathcal{D}$ such that there exist an $\acute{e}$tale presentation $U\to \mathcal{Y}$ along which the pullback of $\mathcal{D}$ is a relatively strict normal crossings divisor in $Y$. \end{definition} Then we can define good compactification for stacks of the form $[X/H]$.
+A relatively normal crossings divisor (NCD) in $\mathcal{Y}$ is a closed substack $\mathcal{D}$ such that there exists an \'etale presentation $U\to \mathcal{Y}$ along which the pullback of $\mathcal{D}$ is a relatively strict normal crossings divisor in $Y$. \end{definition} Then we can define good compactification for stacks of the form $[X/H]$.

-\begin{remark} A normal crossings divisor which is a strict normal crossings divisor after pulling back to a finite $\mathrm{\acute{e}}$tale cover may not be a strict normal crossing divisor itself, as a nodal curve can have a finite $\mathrm{\acute{e}}$tale cover $Y$ such that $Y$ is a union of two irreducible components which intersect transversely with each other. \end{remark}
+\begin{remark} A normal crossings divisor which is a strict normal crossings divisor after pulling back to a finite \'etale cover may not be a strict normal crossing divisor itself, as a nodal curve can have a finite \'etale cover $Y$ such that $Y$ is a union of two irreducible components which intersect transversely with each other. \end{remark}

-\begin{definition} A good compactification of DM stacks of the form $\mathcal{X}:=[X/H]$ over $k$ is a quasi-compact open immersion $\mathcal{X}\to \mathcal{Y}$ such that $\mathcal{Y}$ is smooth proper and that $\mathcal{Y}\to \mathcal{X}$ is an NCD as in definition \ref{definition 2.2}. \end{definition}
+\begin{definition} A good compactification of DM stacks of the form $\mathcal{X}:=[X/H]$ over $k$ is a quasi-compact open immersion $\mathcal{X}\to \mathcal{Y}$ such that $\mathcal{Y}$ is smooth proper and that $\mathcal{Y}\to \mathcal{X}$ is an NCD as in Definition \ref{definition 6.12}. \end{definition}

 \begin{proposition} Let $X,H$ be the same as above, and let $\overline{X}$ denote the $H$-equivariant good compactification of $X$.
 Then $[X/H]\hookrightarrow[\overline{X}/H]$ is a good compactification. \end{proposition} \begin{proof} Denote $[X/H]$ by $\mathcal{X}$ and $[\overline{X}/H]$ by $\overline{\mathcal{X}}$.